-In the simplest version of the model, any pair of agents may interact, but which interaction occurs at each step is under the control of an adversary, subject to a fairness condition that essentially says that any continuously reachable global configuration is eventually reached.
-The class of stably computable predicates in this model is now very well understood: it consists precisely of the semilinear predicates (those predicates on counts of input agents definable in firstorder Presburger arithmetic [28]), where semilinearity was shown to be sufficient in [3] and necessary in [6, 10].
+In the simplest version of the model, any agent may interact with any other, but which interaction occurs at each step is under the control of an adversary, subject to a fairness condition that essentially says that any continuously reachable global configuration is eventually reached.
+The class of stably computable predicates in this model is now very well understood: it consists precisely of the semilinear predicates (those predicates on counts of input agents definable in first-order Presburger arithmetic [Pre29]), where semilinearity was shown to be sufficient in [AAD+04] and necessary in [AAE06].
 However, the fact that a protocol will eventually converge to the correct value of a semilinear predicate says little about how long such convergence will take.